gcornut/valibot-json-schema/README.md

 ## Supported features

-Some Valibot schema, validation pipe and methods are not yet supported because they do not they do not have and equivalent JSON schema feature.
+Some Valibot schema, validation pipe and methods are supported because they do not they do not have equivalent JSON schema feature.
+Some converted schema might have slightly different behavior in a JSON schema validator, especially on string formats (`email`, `ipv4`, `date`, etc.) since their implementation is different from valibot implementation.

 Here is the list of supported Valibot features (some have partial support):